pattern

 the field of science that is concerned with treating injuries and diseases

-Ex: The conference brought together experts from around the world to discuss the latest breakthroughs medicine, including gene therapy and personalized treatment plans .
+Ex: The conference brought together experts from around the world to discuss the latest breakthroughs in medicine, including gene therapy and personalized treatment plans .

 daily words